Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Conclusion

-{\bf Acknowledgement.} This work is supported in part by the National Natural Science Foundation of China (No.62402464), Shandong Natural Science Foundation (No.ZR2024QF035), China Postdoctoral Science Foundation (No.2021TQ0314, No.2021M703036).
+{\bf Acknowledgement.} This work is supported in part by the National Natural Science Foundation of China (No.62402464), Shandong Natural Science Foundation (No.ZR2024QF035), China Postdoctoral Science Foundation (No.2021TQ0314, No.2021M703036), and Sanya Science and Technology Special Fund (No.2022KJCX92).
 Jiaran Zhou is supported by the National Natural Science Foundation of China (No.62102380) and Shandong Natural Science Foundation (No.ZR2021QF095, No.ZR2024MF083).
 Baoyuan Wu is supported by Guangdong Basic and Applied Basic Research Foundation (No. 2024B1515020095), National Natural Science Foundation of China (No. 62076213), Shenzhen Science and Technology Program under grants (No. RCYX20210609103057050).